Get emailed when this bill changes status, is amended, or advances.

 SB382 suggests prohibiting AI in Texas classrooms based on its title and description.
-Full bill text is needed to confirm details.
-Legislative sponsors and process stages should be verified.
+The full bill text is unavailable, limiting verification of details.

 SB382, introduced in Texas, suggests a ban on AI technology in classrooms.
-Full bill text is needed to verify details.
-Legislative sponsors and process stages should be checked through tracking resources.
+The full bill text is unavailable, so details cannot be verified.
+Stakeholders should monitor legislative tracking resources for updates.

 Key Provisions